Charles Monro (rugby union): Rugby

 Monro introduced the game under the 1868 rules of rugby and with the new Gilbert oval ball to the Nelson Football club in 1870.
 The first game was played between Nelson College "The Gown" and Monro's club "The Town" at the Botanics ground at 2pm on 14 May 1870.

 Four months later Monro's commitment to establishing rugby in New Zealand was such that he organised, selected, and coached a Wellington team, played for a Nelson team, and refereed the first game in the North Island at Petone on 12 September 1870.

 Family life

 Monro's life was unsettled, and he lived in England and on the continent for some time.
 In 1885, he married Helena Beatrice Macdonald in New Zealand; his wife was known as Lena and was the daughter of Donald MacDonald from Nelson.
 In 1889, Monro purchased land in Fitzherbert, on the opposite site of the Manawatu River from Palmerston North.
 He named their house Craiglockhart, and the Monros had five children.
 Monro was from a long line of doctors, the Munro of Auchinbowie family, and his three sons all became medical professionals.

 He died in Palmerston North in 1933, and was buried at Kelvin Grove Cemetery.
 He was survived by his wife and their five children.
+Monro's granddaughter was the painter Piera McArthur.